rupeshtiwari/rupeshtiwari.github.io/_posts/2021-08-09-how-i-cleared-azure-fundamental-certification-az-900.md

 _"Whatever you believe, that you will be.
 [There is nothing to obstruct you!"_](https://quoteideas.com/swami-vivekananda-quotes/)

-So foldout your motivation and keep yourself inspired and upgrade your IT skills.
+So find-out your motivation and keep yourself inspired and keep working towards upgrading your IT skills.

 ## What should I read for Az 900?